 If the patient appeals for medical aid in Stage I of the disease, as a result of the therapy he manages to completely regain control of the bladder function, sexual function, get rid of the tumour and return to work.
 After successful treatment, the negative manifestations of prostate cancer are eliminated; the disease does not decrease life expectancy.

 In Stage II and Stage III, the success of treatment depends largely on the doctor’s professionalism and the patient’s health, age and the way he feels in general.
 Therapy takes more time, the treatment is more complicated, but the chances of success are quite large ‒ after treatment the life expectancy of most patients is 15 years or more.

 In Stage IV prostate cancer, the prognosis is poor ‒ few patients can live for more than seven years after long-term combination therapy.

 Urologic centers in Germany provide reliable help in preserving or restoring male health.
 You can trust our specialists in full and rely on their competency and professionalism.
-Our company offers you only the best ways to regain your health and happiness!

 Though cancer of prostate is the most common kind of malignant diseases in men, it is also has one of the highest rate of successful curing.
 The result of treatment depends of timely diagnosis and immediate measures taken.
 Treating prostate cancer is also very delicate task and it is very important to find a doctor who could feel all the nuances of your disease.
 The modern methods of treatment often allow not only get rid of death but to keep male sexual function.
 For details you can ask a qualified specialist in field of urology and prostate cancer.
 Please have an advice of expert and apply via GMG.